Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Philip K. Dick

-The right rune represents the second possible outcome.
+The right rune represents the critical element of the future, at the core of the final outcome.
 Ansuz refers to a god or the spoken word of God.
 It is the voice of reason, law, prophecy and truth.
 It is the truth heard in the wind.
 This rune represents wisdom obtained or knowledge delivered.
 It is the rune of absolute good advice and true council - the message we all must strive to hear.